Arthur Andrew Cipriani: World War I

 He was involved with recruiting soldiers at the outbreak of World War I and was subsequently made a captain with the British West Indies Regiment, leaving for the front in 1917.

 Post-war

-Impressed by how the West Indians adapted to the business of modern war, he concluded that the West Indian people were capable of self-government.
-On his return to Trinidad he became a leader not just to the ex-soldiers but to labourers as well, his followers being both working-class Afro-Trinidadians and Indi-Trinidadians.
+Impressed by how the West Indians adapted to the business of modern war, he concluded that the West Indian people were capable of doing their own self-government.
+On his return to Trinidad, he became a leader not just to the ex-soldiers but to labourers as well, his followers being both working-class Afro-Trinidadians and Indi-Trinidadians.

 In 1919, he was elected President of the Soldiers and Sailors Union, an organization that promoted the interests of the ex-servicemen.
 He also joined the Trinidad Workingmen's Association (TWA), of which he became president in 1923.
-Under his leadership, the TWA increased its membership and political influence, becoming the main organization through which workers grievances were articulated.
+Under his leadership, the TWA increased its membership and political influence, becoming the main organization through which workers' grievances were articulated.